Naturesbase School Trips

 Is there first aid on site?

-Yes, all our tutors are trained in first aid and group management.
+Yes, all our tutors are trained in first aid to a high standard.
 A qualified first aider is available 24 hours a day.

 Do you offer access for visitors with disabilities?